Oswald Cobblepot (Gotham): Season 5

 Months later, Cobblepot has become the de facto ruler of Gotham by killing anyone in the other gangs who poses the slightest threat to his power.
 He also avenges his mother's death when he stabs Tabitha in the heart with a bowie knife, thus igniting a feud with Kean, Tabitha's best friend.

 Later, Penguin forms an alliance with Selina Kyle in order to defeat jewel thief Magpie (Sarah Schenkkan), who had stolen a precious diamond from Cobblepot.
 When Jeremiah's chemicals contaminate the water in the city's river, reunifaction with the mainland is deemed unlikely.
 Cobblepot and Nygma devise a plan to leave Gotham forever in a submarine.
 They make a deal with Kean and allow her to come with them.

-While Cobblepot and Nygma start to built the submarine, they are approached by Cobblepot's former accountant Arthur Penn (Andrew Sellon), who survived the attack at Haven and now suffers from a split personality.
+While Cobblepot and Nygma start to build the submarine, they are approached by Cobblepot's former accountant Arthur Penn (Andrew Sellon), who survived the attack at Haven and now suffers from a split personality.
 Penguin and Riddler learn that Penn is now controlled by the ventriloquist dummy Scarface, who wants to take control of Cobblepot's empire and the submarine.
 Nygma and Cobblepot combine their forces to defeat Arthur and Scarface.

 When Bane (Shane West) and Nyssa al Ghul (Jaime Murray) manipulate the U.S. Army into issuing an extermination order on the citizens of Gotham, Cobblepot cannot bring himself to let Gotham be destroyed, however, and so he and Nygma agree to help Gordon defeat Bane and Nyssa.
 In the ensuing firefight, Cobblepot loses his right eye when a grenade explodes in front of him, which he covers with a glass eye and a monocle.
 He and Nygma help save the city, but lose the money and power they had amassed, so they resolve to work together to once again take control of Gotham.

 Ten years later, Cobblepot is released from Blackgate Penitentiary, having been imprisoned there six months after helping save Gotham.
-Now appearing more similar to his comic book counterpart with a frock coat, a cravat, a waistcoat, a top hat, and a slightly overweight stature, he kidnaps Gordon, now the GCPD Commissioner, and tries to kill him as revenge for locking him up, but Gordon escapes.
+He now appears more similar to his comic book counterpart with a frock coat, a cravat, a waistcoat, an opera hat, and a slightly overweight stature.
+He kidnaps Gordon, now the GCPD Commissioner, and tries to kill him as revenge for locking him up, but Gordon escapes.
 Cobblepot then reunites with Nygma, who has recently escaped from Arkham.
 The two of them plan to resume their reign of crime, but are unexpectedly captured and tied up by a mysterious vigilante dressed as a bat, who unbeknownst to them is really Bruce Wayne (David Mazouz).
 However, they escape and resolve to fight this new adversary together, even though they fear him.